-My inner twelve-year-old is having a field day as I try to describe this spaghetti sauce without sounding like a pervert.
-In fact, I give completely up, snicker away, it’s a thick and meaty sauce that is perfect over spaghetti noodles or sauteed vegetables for the gluten free and low carb crowd.
+My inner twelve-year-old is having a field day as I try to describe this spaghetti sauce recipe without sounding like a pervert.
+In fact, I give completely up, snicker away.
+It’s a thick and meaty sauce perfect over spaghetti noodles or sauteed vegetables for the gluten-free and low carb crowd.
 Personally, I prefer zucchini and yellow squash with garlic rather than spaghetti squash.

 - 1 lb hot or mild bulk Italian sausage

 - 1 lb lean ground beef

 - 1 onion, diced

 - 1 bell pepper, diced

 - 3 cloves garlic – minced NOTE This assumes you are not a garlic lover, like my family.
 We LOVE garlic. when I make a big batch (4x the recipe we usually use 2 heads of garlic)